Equivariant localization and holography: Introduction

 Following on the steps of \cite{Martelli:2005tp,Martelli:2006yb} we take holography as a motivation for uncovering precise mathematical relationships between geometry and supersymmetric field theories.
 In particular, we provide new evidence that toric geometry and equivariant localization are well-suited mathematical frameworks for this purpose.
 In the context of supergravity our aim is to develop a universal approach to study the geometry underlying supersymmetric solutions based on \emph{extremization problems} analogous to those formulated in \cite{Martelli:2005tp} and \cite{Couzens:2018wnk}.
 We will argue that the functionals to be extremized can be calculated in each case using the technique of equivariant localization, generalizing the results appeared in \cite{Martelli:2006yb,Gabella:2009ni,Gabella:2011sg,BenettiGenolini:2019jdz}.\footnote{For applications of localization to the calculation of the supergravity path integral see for example \cite{Dabholkar:2010uh,Dabholkar:2014wpa,deWit:2018dix,Jeon:2018kec}.} We will consider, in particular, the novel supergravity constructions featuring compact spaces with conical singularities, like spindles and other orbifolds \cite{Ferrero:2020laf,Ferrero:2020twa,Hosseini:2021fge,Boido:2021szx,Ferrero:2021wvk,Ferrero:2021ovq,Couzens:2021rlk,Faedo:2021nub,Ferrero:2021etw,Giri:2021xta,Couzens:2021cpk,Suh:2022olh,Arav:2022lzo,Couzens:2022yiv,Suh:2022pkg,Suh:2023xse,Amariti:2023mpg,Cheung:2022ilc,Faedo:2022rqx,Couzens:2022lvg,FFM2}.
 These solutions imply that we should work in the orbifold setting from the outset and indeed from our results we will obtain a direct localization proof of the factorization in gravitational blocks \cite{Hosseini:2019iad} recently discussed in the literature \cite{Hosseini:2021fge,Faedo:2021nub,Faedo:2022rqx,Boido:2022mbe}.

 In the context of supersymmetric field theory our motivation is that of extending to the orbifold realm some tools that are well-established for field theories compactified on smooth manifolds.
 Specifically, working with orbifold equivariant co-homology, we wish to put on a sounder mathematical footing the technique of integration of the anomaly polynomials of even-dimensional SCFTs compactified on orbifolds.
 Furthermore, following \cite{Inglese:2023wky}, where a new index for three-dimensional ${\cal N}=2$ theories was computed exploiting the spindle index-character, we present a discussion of equivariant orbifold indices, that we expect to be key building blocks for computing supersymmetric partition functions of SQFTs on orbifolds, extending Pestun's \cite{Pestun:2007rz} approach to supersymmetric localization.
 When the underlying space is (the resolution of) a non-compact Calabi-Yau singularity the same objects have been employed previously to compute Hilbert series of the moduli spaces of supersymmetric field theories \cite{Benvenuti:2006qr,Martelli:2006vh,Butti:2006au}.
 We expect that new insights can be gained from the study of equivariant indices and their relation to the equivariant volume.
+In this paper, however, we restrict our localization techniques to the evaluation of classical geometrical objects.
 We now summarize the structure of this paper.